Elizabeth Amoaa

 Elizabeth Amoaa (born 16 August 1983) is a Ghanaian reproductive health advocate.

 Early life and education

 Elizabeth Amoaa was born on 16 August 1983 in Accra, Ghana.
-She attended Most Holy Heart Preparatory School in Dansoman in Accra, Ghana.
+There, she attended Most Holy Heart Preparatory School in Dansoman.
 She later moved to France where she completed her secondary school at College le Segrais and college education at College Leonard De Vinci at Melun.